Business Overview

 Withdrawal Procedure

-The basic process for coin withdrawals:
+Basic process for withdrawals:

-- Complete security verification and submit
+- Complete security check and submission.

 - WBO work order approval process

-- Await platform review and on-chain confirmation
+- Wait for platform review and on-chain confirmation

-- Confirm the credited status
+- Confirm the receipt status.